 - Changes in behavior, such as aggression or mood swings

 - Unusual credit card bills from unrecognized vendors

 - Disappearing money from your wallet, purse, or storage box

 - Missing or empty containers of cough syrup from the medicine cabinet

 - Suspicious drug websites in the search history of your child’s computer, phone, or tablet

-It may be a good idea to ask a doctor, teacher, or someone your teen trusts speak with them in your stead.
+Ask a doctor, teacher, or someone your teen trusts to speak with them if talking to them is not working.
 Aim to inform, not confront.

 Consequences of Cough Syrup Abuse

 When abused, cough syrup affects the brain in ways that resemble illegal drugs.
 High doses of DXM interfere with receptors in the brain, causing hallucinations, euphoria, and loss of motor control.
 As with other drugs such as cocaine and opioids, DXM triggers the release of dopamine, the brain chemical responsible for feelings of pleasure and reward.
 By knowing the risks and opening the lines of communication, parents and teens can work together to avoid the dangers of cough syrup addiction.

 DXM is commonly sold at dance parties and raves under the guise of PCP.
 When taken in hot settings or during periods of intense physical activity, DXM can induce the following: